 1. Anna’s Hummingbird

-Anna’s hummingbird is a beautiful species of bird belonging to the Trochilidae family.
+Anna’s hummingbird is a beautiful species belonging to the Trochilidae family.
 Native to western coastal regions of North America, it was named after Anna Masséna, Duchess of Rivoli.

-In the early 20th century, these birds bred only in northern Baja California and southern California but due to ornamental plant transplanting they can now be found across much of Pacific Coast region.
+In the early 20th century, these birds bred only in northern Baja California and southern California.
+Still, due to ornamental plant transplanting, they can now be found across much of the Pacific Coast region.

-They are medium-sized with bright emerald green feathers on their back and crowns as well as rose-red patches at the throat for males which makes them quite distinguishable from other birds.
+They are medium-sized with bright emerald green feathers on their back and crowns as well as rose-red patches at the throat for males, making them quite distinguishable from other birds.

 Kingdom | Animalia |